bheisler/iai/README.md

 - Pro: Although Cachegrind adds considerable runtime overhead, running each benchmark exactly once is still usually faster than Criterion-rs' statistical measurements.
 - Mixed: Because Iai can detect such small changes, it may report performance differences from changes to the order of functions in memory and other compiler details.
 - Con: Iai's measurements merely correlate with wall-clock time (which is usually what you actually care about), where Criterion-rs measures it directly.
-- Con: Iai cannot exclude setup code from the measurements, where Criterion-rs can.
 - Con: Because Cachegrind does not measure system calls, IO time is not accurately measured.
 - Con: Because Iai runs the benchmark exactly once, it cannot measure variation in the performance such as might be caused by OS thread scheduling or hash-table randomization.
 - Limitation: Iai can only be used on platforms supported by Valgrind.
 Notably, this does not include Windows.

 For benchmarks that run in CI (especially if you're checking for performance regressions in pull requests on cloud CI) you should use Iai.
 For benchmarking on Windows or other platforms that Valgrind doesn't support, you should use Criterion-rs.
 For other cases, I would advise using both.
 Iai gives more precision and scales better to larger benchmarks, while Criterion-rs allows for